The Locked-In Traveler

 There are always friends that stay by your side through thick and thin.
 Others fade away into the thin air, not because of ill will; they just cannot handle the situation.
 You cannot blame anybody for not being able to handle the case; it is a challenging matter.
 By this, you learn to appreciate the ones who can and stick around.

 My first wheelchair trip abroad was with the people that knew me the best and understood the condition that I was in.
-My mother and my best friend Irina were the logical choice.
+My mother and my best friend Irina were the logical choices.
 They are perfect travel companions.
 They are happy people who enjoy life and traveling.
 Both mom and Irina are mentally strong yet patient.
 Kind, polite, but are not easy to push around, and the situation requires these traits.

 Traveling is always stressful to a certain extent.
 Traveling with or in a wheelchair even more so, and who you take with you on a trip must be able to handle stress with poise.